mattsinbox/Monthly-Volatility-Rankings/README.md

 Monthly-Volatility-Rankings was originally written by Matthew Aronowitz.
 I intend on improving this software to further enhance the automation of the transfomation, visualizations and analysis.

-## Monthly-Volatility-Rankings is Copyright © 20019 Matthew Aronowitz.
+## Monthly-Volatility-Rankings is Copyright © 2019 by Matthew Aronowitz.
 It is free software, and may be redistributed under the terms specified in the:
 [LICENSE](https://choosealicense.com/licenses/mit/#) file.